jayachandran45/Java_Project/atm_cli_project/README.md

     otp_number = 1111

 The above values are hardcoded values and an amount of **50000Rs** will be initially in that account.
 And Enter that above Credentials via cli while asking.
+I have included the .exe file also